 The whole purpose of a lamp is simply to produce light and so obviously it’s always placed in a position which helps it accomplish its purpose.
 In other words, placing a lamp under a bowl or under a bed defeats the purpose of the lamp in the first place.
 They exist simply to bring light, in this case, light to men.

-Jesus taught and warned against hiding a lit lamp on many occasions but notice how many different places he mentions where a lit lamp shouldn’t be put in a jar, under a bed, Luke 8:16, under a bowl, Mark 4:21 / Matthew 5:15, in a cellar, Luke 11:33.
+Jesus taught and warned against hiding a lit lamp on many occasions but notice how many different places He mentions where a lit lamp shouldn’t be put in a jar, under a bed, Luke 8:16, under a bowl, Mark 4:21 / Matthew 5:15, in a cellar, Luke 11:33.

 Some commentators believe there is a connection between the things which hide the light and the thorns which choke out the word.
 They believe that the clay jar stands for the worries of this world.
 The bowl stands for wealth, and the bed and a place, which is the cellar, stand for desires.

-In other words, the lamp which is lit is the Christian and their lamp should be displayed on the stand, which is in the church.
+According to all those references the lamp shouldn’t be hidden but placed on a stand, but who or what is the stand?
+The lamp which is lit is the Christian and their lamp should be displayed on the stand, which is in the church, Revelation 1:20.
 But we’ve not just to be lights in our meeting place, we need to be lights of the world, Matthew 5:14-16.

 The purpose of light is to reveal everything which is present in the house.
-It’s the light that both enlightens and brings to light.
-John 3:17-18 / John 5:34 / John 6:40 / John 12:48.
+It’s the light that both enlightens and brings to light, John 3:17-18 / John 5:34 / John 6:40 / John 12:48.
 Those who hear will be revealed to have open hearts and those who reject the word of God will be revealed to have hardened hearts.

 The secrets of all people shall be made evident on judgement day.
 People must understand and respond to what they hear, they must be like the good soil, Mark 4:8, that grew and produced a multiplying crop.

+Where does the moon get it’s light from?
+How does it shine?
 The moon doesn’t give off any light in and of itself, it simply reflects the light from the sun.
-We know that Jesus is the light of the world, John 8:12 and as Christians, our light is a reflection of His light, John 1:4-5.
+We know that Jesus is the light of the world, John 8:12, and as Christians, our light is a reflection of His light, John 1:4-5.

 Jesus Christ is the light and He revealed God and made Him known.
 He brought the character and the truth of God to all who believed in Him, John 1:9.